Sergeyir/HardProcessesLO/INSTALLATION_TUTORIAL.md

 ## PYTHIA8

 PYTHIA8 can be installed via some package managers (such as pacman, dnf, portage, etc.).
-If your system package manager doesn't have pythia8 repository you can follow instructions below.
+If your system package manager doesn't have pythia8 repository you can follow instructions below (additionally python-pythia8 may be required if available or similar package).

 Download the source code from [here](https://pythia.org/).
 Place the downloaded .tgz file in $PACKAGE_PATH.
 After heading there substitute the "name_of_file.tgz" for your .tgz file name containing PYTHIA8 package and run